-In 2005, (effective November 26, 2005), additional amendments to the Copyright Law of 1996 were adopted, as well as amendments to the Criminal Code, the Criminal Procedure Code, the Civil Code, and the Administrative Code.
+Legal reforms: Kazakhstan joined the Berne Convention (1999); the Geneva Phonograms Convention (2001); and the two WIPO Internet treaties, the WCT and the WPPT, effective in 2004.
+Also in 2004, the Copyright Law of 1996 was amended to provide the long-sought explicit protection for pre-existing foreign works and sound recordings.
+In 2005, Kazakhstan made significant improvements in its IPR enforcement regime with the adoption of a package of IPR reforms, including amendments to the Copyright Law, as well as amendments to the Criminal Code, the Criminal Procedure Code, the Civil Code, and the Administrative Code.
 Perhaps the key amendment in 2005 was the change to Article 184 of the Criminal Code, which repealed the previously undefined "huge damage" threshold for criminal cases and replaced it with a threshold based on the harm done or value of the works or recordings exceeding 100 times the government set monthly wage (or for more serious crimes, 500 times that amount).
-The 2005 amendments repealed the requirement that there be proof of "financial gain" for criminal charges to rest - this was a major improvement.
-Other positive steps (also in 2005) were the changes made in the commercial and licensing laws to ban the sale of copyrighted material at street kiosks, requiring instead that this material be sold in retail stores.
+The 2005 amendments repealed the requirement that there be proof of "financial gain" for criminal charges to rest - a major improvement.
+Other positive steps were the changes made in the commercial and licensing laws to ban the sale of copyrighted material at street kiosks, requiring instead that this material be sold in retail stores.
 In December 2007, the Supreme Court issued a decree pertaining to the implementation of certain provisions of the existing Copyright Law.
-One significant deficiency that should be addressed is the lack of clarity in the current (civil) code about the computation of damages in civil copyright infringement cases.